Maps and location services – FAQs

-6. Why does my map show ”For development purposes only” watermark?
+6. Why does my map show a ”For development purposes only” watermark?

 When the API key you provided could initiate a valid connection to Google Maps but your billing account is not configured or unaccepted, this watermark will appear over the map.
 The shaded map that loads won’t incur any additional charge on your Google Cloud console.
 Fix your billing account from the Google Cloud console to fix this.